CatarinaPita/SML5202-2021-Catarina/page2.md

   <ul>
   <li>The Spanish siesta (meaning “nap”) is a tradition that everyone knows about but few people put into practice.</li>
   <li>Spain is a hot country, especially mid-afternoon, and the traditional reason for the siesta is for the workers in the fields to shelter from the heat.
 They would then
-  feel refreshed after their sleep and would work until quite late in the evening, longer than they would have been able to without the siesta.</li>
+  feel refreshed after their sleep and would work until very late in the evening, longer than they would have been able to without the siesta.</li>
   <li>These factors explain why one of the many Spanish customs involves taking a nap after lunch.
 This means that most businesses and stores close between 2 and 4 p.m.
-Major
-   chains, however, are normally open all day without interruption.</li>
+However, major chains are normally open all day without interruption.</li>
   </ul>
 </div>